sn1572/auth-file-server/README.md

 Simple file browser with video streaming.

 The major inspriation for this project was just how bad Plex is when run on a Raspberry Pi.
-Plex requires both a client and server and will deadlock a raspberry Pi performing on-demand video encoding.
+Whereas a single thread from this server can deliver a 170 MB video in seconds, Plex would deadlock 4 cores indefinitely (with video transcoding).
+Bad Plex.
 This project is meant to be a lightweight replacement that functions entirely in browser with no special client code.

 The two largest projects on which this project builds are: